danielvm28/Icesi-Cinema/README.md

 # ICESI Cinema

-This proyect is designed to manage a simple Cinema service in the University.
+This project is designed to manage a simple Cinema service in the University.
 It will work with two theatres and be able to schedule films, register users, and generate reports with the Java FX tool.

 -------------------------------------------------------------------------------------------------------------------------